-If you’re still not comfortable with using a smoker grill, do check out our article on How to Use a Smoker Grill.
+If you’re still not comfortable with using a smoker grill and want additional tips, do check out our article on How to Use a Smoker Grill.

 Well, we really hope you enjoyed our article today and we also wish to see you again some other time.